Johnny-Morgan/hike-logger/README.md

   ![Image](static/images/readme/hikes_table.png)

-  A table is displayed below the hikes which contains all the hikes on the site.
+  A table is displayed below the hike stats which contains all the hikes on the site.
 The table is responsive, a user can sort the table by clicking on the table headers.
 This is useful if the user wants to sort the hikes by length or time.
 A search bar is provided which allows the user to filter the hikes based on their search terms.
 This feature allows the user to see, for example, only hikes located in the Kerry area.

 - ### Profile page